-This privacy notice provides information on how The Online Menopause Centre Limited (OMC) uses personal data relating to users (“you“) of its website at www.onlinemenopausecentre.com (“the Website“), and its software (Heydoc) and to users of any of the services accessible via the Heydoc system.
+This privacy notice provides information on how The Online Menopause Centre Limited (OMC) uses personal data relating to users (“you“) of its website at www.onlinemenopausecentre.com (“the Website“), and its software (Semble) and to users of any of the services accessible via the Semble system.

 We may update this policy from time to time and, if we make any material changes, we will notify you when we do so.
 We will provide you with the opportunity to review such changes.
 By continuing to use our products and services after the changes have been made and we have notified you of them, the way we use your personal data will be subject to the terms of the updated policy.

 Who are we?